reactleaf/modal/README.md

 ## Can I open modals without hooks?

-`react-modal` recieves message, so you can use `window.postMessage()` to open modal.
+`@reactleaf/modal` recieves message, so you can use `window.postMessage()` to open modal.
 This is useful when you use third-party state control libraries, like redux-saga.

 But be careful: `postMessage` is NOT GOOD for type checking, and cannot message functions.
 If your modal has props like `onConfirm`, `postMessage` cannot handle the props.